Kahlua, Contrition; In Lieu of Love

 Well, I couldn’t choose a better rebound, he thought to himself, somewhat bitterly.
 Still, he stuck to his persona as best he could; lowered his eyelids and cocked his head to the side to properly expose his choker.

-“I’m Isaac, by the way,” the man finally introduced himself, just as the bartender slid the Kahlúa back into the well and placed the glass in front of Kohao.
+“I’m Isaac, by the way,” the man finally introduced himself, just as the bartender slid the Kahlúa back into the well and placed the glass in front of Kato.
 He took the drink and gave Isaac an up-and-down.

 He knew what name he should give in return.
 Knew his own modus operandi: Play the part.
 Take the role.